grscheller/web/src/blog.md

 There is no such thing as the POSIX shell.
 POSIX shell is an IEEE/Open Group specification.
 The original AT&T "Bourne Shell" is not a POSIX compliant shell.
-The POSIX Shell specification says what a POSIX compliant shell must do when given a __POSIX complient__ script.
-The specification does not say what a POSIX compliant shell should do, or not do, when given a non-POSIX complient script.
+The POSIX Shell specification says what a POSIX compliant shell must do when given a __POSIX compliant__ script.
+The specification does not say what a POSIX compliant shell should do, or not do, when given a non-POSIX compliant script.
 A shell running in strict POSIX compatibility mode is only limited to what it can do when given a POSIX compliant feature.
 If a script runs on one POSIX compliant shell, there is no guarantee that it will run on another POSIX compliant